git-GB/git-GB/README.md

-# Welcome to my GitHub! 🙌
+# Govind's Git Bio 🙌

 ## I'm **Govind Bhat**

-I'm a data scientist and machine learning enthusiast, passionate about using data and algorithms to solve real-world problems.
-Im currently in the ptocess of learning Fullstack develoopment so that i can work on my own apps.
+I'm an AI, data scientist, and machine learning enthusiast, passionate about using data and algorithms to solve real-world problems.
+Also familiar with basic backend and frontend development.

 <h2 align='center'> GitHub Stats! 📈 </h2>